 Most of the symptoms pass within the first month, but the tiredness can last for months.
 There are some potential complications of the infection, which is why you should ensure you have a proper diagnosis from a doctor who can monitor your condition.

-EBV is a virus, which is contagious.
+Glandular fever is a viral infection, caused by the Epstein-Barr Virus (EBV).
+EBV is contagious.
 You can get EBV by sharing unwashed cutlery or glasses, or through exposure to coughs or sneezes, because it lives in the saliva of infected people.
 Glandular fever is also sometimes referred to as “the kissing disease”, as it can be spread through kissing.

 Please arrive for this test well-hydrated, to make the procedure easier.During the test